 Objective 2.3: Maine DVR will address the underemployment of people with intellectual and developmental disabilities by assisting them to prepare for, reach, maintain and advance in careers of their choice in keeping with Maine’s Employment First law and as documented by measurable skills gains, credential attainment and successful closures in employment.

 Strategies: a.
 DVR will partner with Maine DHHS’ Office of Aging and Disability Services and the Maine Department of Education to develop a plan to improve employment outcomes of people with disabilities in competitive integrated settings. b.
-DVR will work with DHHS’s Office of Aging and Disability Services to provide joint education and outreach to individuals, families, case managers and other providers, on the benefits of employment and the process to access DVR services. c.
+DVR will work with DHHS’s Office of Aging and Disability Services to provide joint education and outreach to individuals, families, case managers and other providers, on the benefits of employment and the process to access DVR services including through proposed co-location of staff.. c.
 Increase post-secondary education and employment participation for high school students on the Autism Spectrum through participation in the DVR-sponsored “Step Up” program – a 5-week summer residential program held on a college campus.
 Step Up includes a 3-credit undergraduate course, paid work experience, and social skill instruction among other components. d.
-Continue to provide access to and training on the BRIDGE – Career Exploration Workshop
+Continue to provide access to and training on the BRIDGE – Career Exploration Workshop including virtual modules developed with input from self-advocates.

 Objective 2.4: Maine DVR clients will have timely access to appropriate Community Employment Services – including the use of qualified Community Rehabilitation Providers.

 Strategies: a.
 DVR will maintain and review data quarterly on the use of Community Rehabilitation Providers and related outcomes. b.
-DVR will partner with other state agencies to maintain professional development for employment support providers through Maine’s Employment for ME Workforce Development system.
+DVR will partner with other state agencies to grow and maintain professional development for employment support providers through Maine’s Employment for ME Workforce Development system leading to increased employment support availability across systems.
+C. Maine DVR will pilot the use of internal staff to provide job coaching and employment specialist services in hard-to-serve regions.

 Objective 2.5 Maine DVR will ensure client services reflect access to and best practices in the use of Assistive Technology.